samiranghosh04/sea-js/README.md

-# SeaJS - The 235 Byte FE Framework
+# SeaJS - The 209 Byte UI Framework

 ## Overview

 **SeaJS** is a compact and straightforward frontend JavaScript framework designed to build web applications with minimal overhead.
 It provides a simple API for DOM manipulation, state management, and signal handling.
-While SeaJS utilizes the Real DOM, its primary strength lies in its minimalistic approach and exceptionally small bundle size of just 235 bytes.
+While SeaJS utilizes the Real DOM, its primary strength lies in its minimalistic approach and exceptionally small bundle size of just 209 bytes.
 This makes it well-suited for projects where efficiency and a lightweight footprint are crucial.
 SeaJS aims to deliver a balance between simplicity and functionality, catering to scenarios where performance can be optimized through concise and effective code.

 The primary motivation behind Sea JS was to create a simple, efficient, and easy-to-understand framework for managing state and rendering components.
 I wanted something that could handle basic UI tasks without the overhead of larger frameworks like React or Vue.
-By focusing on core functionalities, I aimed to keep the codebase minimal and maintainable.
+By focusing on core functionalities, I aimed to keep the codebase minimal and maintainable, while prioritizing the absolutely smallest achievable bundle size.
+Here is an updated **Table of Contents** for your SeaJS documentation based on the latest changes:

+---

 ## Table of Contents